tomaszpoliszuk/KeyboardController/README.md

 Control your Keyboard

 ## Compatibility
-iOS 12 and above
+iOS 10 and above

 ## What you can do with this tweak:
-* UI Style (Default, Light, Dark)
+* Select UI Style (Default, Light, Dark)
 * Edit Keyboard Type:
 	- Default
 	- Numbers and Punctuation